AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Environment_Equivalence/content.rst

 =======================

-Qualified use of the tool requires equivalence of the Operational Environment and the Qualification Environment, based on the following values:
+Qualified use of the tool requires equivalence of the Operational Environment and the Qualification Environment, based on the following criteria:

 #.
 The GNAT Pro compiler executable name and version number
 #.
 The list of GNAT Pro compilation switches